 “‘I’m very happy to be here to be able to demonstrate my commitment to offer, in the coming days, an open and transparent government with people,’ he said.
 ‘I think it’s important to underline the important role the media fills in public discourse and public life.
 And I look forward to continuing to engage with you all in the coming days, weeks, months and years.’”

 This needs to be said.
 I have seen politicians run a campaign based on transparency and access only to tighten up those controls dramatically upon being elected.
 It’s natural for there to be a slight tightening of communications when governing.
 So, as they say — time will tell.
 I know many in the media have high hopes.
-But, realistically, there’s really no where to go but up at this point after the past decade of media relations.
-Mr. Trudeau (like everyone) gets the benefit of the doubt until he loses it on his own (if he does).
+But, realistically, there’s really nowhere to go but up at this point after the past decade of media relations.
+Mr Trudeau (like everyone) gets the benefit of the doubt until he loses it on his own.

 As for the Conservative political survivors, don’t worry — you will be back on the air in no time.
 It’s just how the game is played.
 Media need opposing voices and they often need them fast.
 However, it will be more a marriage of convenience.
 Journalists won’t soon forget how they were treated and locked out.
 But, you’ll get your airtime and your ink.

-Finally, my advice to the new politicians in the Liberal government (and any government anywhere for that matter) is heed this cautionary tale from the Conservatives and absorb some of this general counsel:
+Finally, my advice to the new politicians in the Liberal government (and any government anywhere for that matter) is heeding this cautionary tale from the Conservatives and absorb some of this general counsel:

 - Journalists aren’t your enemies and they’re not your friends.
 They have a job to do.
 Their job is to ask tough questions.
 And, your job is to answer them as best you can.
 Don’t take it personally.